Slevinski/signwriting_2010_fonts/README.md

 ## The SignWriting 2010 Fonts
 - - -
-> Version 3.0.1
+> Version 3.0.2
-August 27th, 2017
+January 31th, 2018
+License: ofl-1.1

 SignWriting 2010 is a typeface for written sign languages which makes the entire [International SignWriting Alphabet 2010 symbol set](http://signbank.org/iswa) available in TrueType fonts.

 The Sutton SignWriting fonts are an updated revision of the SignWriting 2010 fonts which fixes the appearance and size for some of the symbols.

-The Sutton SignWriting Fonts are used in the [Sutton SignWriting Project](https://github.com/Slevinski/SuttonSignWriting) and the SignWriting Looking Glass WebExtension for FireFox, Edge, Chrome, and Opera.
+The Sutton SignWriting Fonts are used in the [Sutton SignWriting Project](https://github.com/Slevinski/SuttonSignWriting) and in [SignMaker](https://github.com/Slevinski/signmaker).

 The fonts are built with the [SignWriting 2010 Tools](https://github.com/Slevinski/signwriting_2010_tools).